 DORs (Dead on Road)

-I don’t count these, I have seen another 50 or so species, in addition to most of those above.
+I don’t count these, I have seen more species in addition those above.

-If you want to come and catch snakes in Thailand – give us an email:
+If you want to come and find snakes in Thailand – give us an email:

 We go primarily at night to herp for a couple reasons: